TovRudyy/parami/README.md

 # Parami

-Repository to store and share useful files for performance analysos with Paraver tools.
+Repository to store and share useful files for performance analysis with Paraver tools.